Skip to main content

 ngrok Create Edge

-Once your Edge is created, add the Traffic Policy module and Begin Setup.
+Once your Edge is created, select Traffic Policy from the sidebar and click Begin Setup.

 ngrok Traffic Policy